6 Best Honda Civic Type R EP3 Braking Upgrades

 Regarding features, there isn't a significant difference between PBS and RPB, so whichever option you choose would be a fantastic upgrade over the stock brake discs.

-The PBS brake discs are retailing for £179.99, which is slightly higher than the RPB discs, but are just as good for all-round performance on the road or track.
+The PBS brake discs are retailing for £179.99, which is slightly higher than the RPB discs, but they are just as good for all-around performance on the road or track.

 4. Best Ep3 braided brake lines